From dementia care and short stay respite breaks to registered nursing care, we offer many different types of support in our homes.

 Our residential care homes provide a safe, warm and friendly environment with support for daily tasks such as washing, cleaning and laundry.
 In our homes, we work to create a welcoming atmosphere in which residents enjoy activities, go on outings and make friends with other residents.
 However, we recognise that residents have very individual requirements and our care homes provide a range of care services to help meet these needs.

 We provide nursing care for individuals with specialist requirements in many of our care homes.
 Our nursing care teams are fully qualified and have the specialist expertise required to care for residents' varying medical needs and requirements.
 People who come to us may be living with conditions such as Parkinson’s Disease, Multiple Sclerosis or Motor Neurone Disease; others may have suffered a brain injury as a result of an accident or require ventilator care.

 We firmly believe that everyone deserves dignity and respect as they approach the end of their life and we provide sensitive and compassionate end-of-life care through many of our care homes.
 Indeed, a number of our care homes have been accredited with the Gold Standards Framework for excellence in end-of-life care.

 Respite and convalescent care

 We understand how difficult it can be for families or friends providing ongoing care.
 For this reason it's important to occasionally find time for yourself.
-Our respite care services provide a crucial break for carers, either for just a few hours with a visit to one of our day clubs or an overnight stay in a care home for a few days or a few weeks.
+Our respite care services provide a crucial break for carers, where loved ones can spend some time in a care home.
 This offers family carers the chance to do daily chores, go on holiday or simply have some well-earned time off.
 We also provide convalescent care, to help people who need to recuperate after a hospital stay and to support them to be well enough to go back home.